Hachette Book Group

 I led design and art direction, choosing to work with Ibrahim Rayintakath to explore these ideas and symbolic scenes.

-Here, we reference metaphors used by the author that compare humanity to that of a teenager, living without regard for consequence, unaware that today’s choices will shape our shared future.
+We play with metaphors used by the author that compare humanity in our age today to that of a teenager, “living without regard for consequence, unaware that today’s choices will shape our shared future.”

 Credits

-Client: Hachette Project: What We Owe the Future Senior Program Manager: Jeffery Miranda Editor: Angela Wang Art Direction: Nicholas Garber Senior Designer: Nicholas Garber Illustrator: Ibrahim Rayintakath
+Client: Hachette Project: What We Owe the Future Program Manager: Danielle Calo Editor: Angela Wang Art Direction & Design: Nicholas Garber Illustrator: Ibrahim Rayintakath